Career & Internship Fair - Fall 2014

 Shuttles will be running from Convo Lot A to the Festival throughout the event.
 There will be a tent at the shuttle stop in Convo Lot A.

 Attend the Career Fair for a chance to win a $1000 scholarship!
 Sign in at the student check-in table when you arrive and complete the survey after the Fair to be entered in the drawing.

-Prior to the Fair, you can contact Chad Gensel with questions at email@example.com or 540-568-6047, or you can meet with a career counselor to prepare for the Career Fair.
-And check out our calendar for upcoming workshops that can also help you prepare.
+Prior to the Fair, you can contact Emma Maynard at email@example.com, or meet with a career counselor to prepare for the Career Fair.
+And check out our calendar for upcoming workshops to help you prepare.